Postpartum Depression (cont.)

 - Didactic component: This phase helps to set up positive expectations for therapy and promote cooperation.

 - Cognitive component: This helps to identify the thoughts and assumptions that influence behaviors, particularly those that may predispose the person with PPD to being depressed.

 - Behavioral component: This employs behavior-modification techniques to teach the individual with PPD more effective strategies for dealing with problems.

 Medication therapy for postpartum depression usually involves the use of antidepressant medication.
-The major types of antidepressant medication are the selective serotonin reuptake inhibitors (SSRIs), the tricyclic antidepressants (TCAs), the monoamine oxidase inhibitors (MAOIs), and the atypical antidepressants.
+The major types of antidepressant medication are the selective serotonin reuptake inhibitors (SSRIs), seritonin/norepinephrine/dopamine reuptake inhibitors (NSRIs), the tricyclic antidepressants (TCAs), and the monoamine oxidase inhibitors (MAOIs).
 SSRI medications affect levels of serotonin in the brain.
 For many prescribing doctors, these medications are the first choice because of the high level of effectiveness and general safety of this group of medicines.
 Examples of antidepressants are listed here.
 The generic name is first, with the brand name in parentheses.

 - Fluoxetine (Prozac)